 Public Lending Right (PLR) allows authors to be fairly paid for each loan when their work is lent through public libraries.
-It was granted in 1979 after a long campaign by the SoA and others.
+It was granted in 1979 after a long campaign by the Society of Authors and others.
 PLR is designed to balance the social need for free public access to books against an author’s right to be remunerated for the use of their work.

 Although this does not replace the royalties authors would receive if the books had been purchased by each borrower, PLR provides a significant and much-valued part of many authors’ incomes, particularly to authors whose books are sold mainly to libraries and to those whose books are no longer in print but are still being read.

-Legislation to extend PLR to include remote loans of ebooks became law as part of the 2017 Digital Economy Bill.
+Legislation to extend PLR to include remote loans of e-books and e-audiobooks became law as part of the 2017 Digital Economy Act.
 This followed a long campaign, and discussions between ourselves, authors, publishers, agents and booksellers to balance the rights and concerns of all parties.

-- And we will continue to campaign for PLR to be extended to volunteer libraries, ending the anomaly under which private lending libraries do not pay authors on loans.
+We are calling for the PLR budget to be ring-fenced as part of the Government's next spending review, particularly following the extension of the scheme to e-books.
+We are also calling for PLR to be extended to volunteer libraries, ending the anomaly under which private lending libraries do not pay authors for loans.